Iris formosana: Description

-The leaves have between 3 – 5 veins or ribs.
+The leaves have between 3 and 5 veins or ribs.
 They are similar to Iris japonicas leaves.

 It has a thick, flowering stem that can vary, between 15 and 90 cm long.

 It is normally between 30 and 40 cm long.

 The stems are smaller than Iris confusa stems.

 It has between 4 and 5 branches.

 The stems have 4–6 spathes (leaves of the flower bud), which have membranous margins.

-The stems (and branches) hold between 3 and 5 flowers, in Spring, between April to May (in the UK), or between March and April (in Europe).
+The stems (and branches) hold between 3 and 5 flowers, in Spring, between April and May (in the UK), or between March and April (in Europe).

 The flowers are similar to Iris japonica but with shorter basal leaves and larger white flowers.

 The flowers are 7–10 cm in diameter, and come in shades of white, or lilac, light purple, or lavender, or pale blue.